-This Official Statement provides information concerning the Minnesota Higher Education Facilities Authority (the "Authority") and the University of St. Thomas, an institution of higher education with its primary campus located in Saint Paul, Minnesota, (the "University") in connection with the issuance of the Authority's \$10,000,000 Variable Rate Demand Revenue Bonds, Series Five-C (University of St. Thomas) (the "Bonds" or the "Issue").
+This Official Statement provides information concerning the Minnesota Higher Education Facilities Authority (the "Authority") and the University of St. Thomas, a Minnesota non-profit corporation and the owner of an institution of higher education with campuses located in Saint Paul and Minneapolis, Minnesota, (the "University") in connection with the issuance of the Authority's \$25,845,000 Variable Rate Demand Revenue Bonds, Series Five-L (University of St. Thomas) (the "Bonds" or the "Issue").